-The Montaza Palace gardens is located at the Eastern edge of the city of Alexandria on the north coast of Egypt.
-The complex, which size ranges from 360 acres, oversees Al Montaza Gulf.
-The complex contains five beaches for swimming: Aida, Cleopatra, Vanessa, Semiramis, and the private beach of Helnan Palestine Hotel.
+The Montaza Palace gardens are located at the eastern edge of Alexandria on the north coast of Egypt.
+The complex, which is around from 360 acres in size, is a beautiful property that overlooks Al Montaza Gulf.
+The complex also contains five beaches for swimming: Aida, Cleopatra, Vanessa, Semiramis, and the private beach of Helnan Palestine Hotel.

-In the year 1892, Abbas Helmy II, the last Khedive of Egypt and Sudan, liked to ride horses and donkeys on the shores and in the neighborhoods of Alexandria with some of his friends.
-They used to start their rides from Sidi Bisher, a neighborhood in the west of the city of Alexandria today and then they move to different places of the jewel of the Mediterranean.
+In the year 1892, Abbas Helmy II, the last Khedive of Egypt and Sudan, began to frequentlyride horses and donkeys on the shores and in the neighborhoods of Alexandria with some of his friends.
+They used to start their rides from Sidi Bisher, a neighborhood in the west of the city of Alexandria today and then rode to different places along the Mediterranean.

 One summer night, Helmy ordered his men to prepare 80 donkeys for his Alexandria ride with the Khedive Music band that consisted of 48 music players and their instruments.
-When they reached Sidi Bisher, a group of Bedouins heard the music and when they learned that the Khedive was among the ride they followed him around.
+When they reached Sidi Bisher, a group of Bedouins heard the music and were fascinated.
+When they learned that the Khedive was among the ride they followed him around.

-The Khedive, Helmy II, loved an area near Sidi Bisher because of the scenes of the sea there and because of the quite and fascinating atmosphere of this location.
-He even went again to view this area more clearly and he went to a specific spot located between two eminences and has a small island to its North, and from this moment Helmy decided to have this spot as his summer residence and decided to build a palace and some gardens there.
+Helmy II loved one area near Sidi Bisher especially strongly, because of the scenes of the sea there and because of the quiet and fascinating atmosphere of this location.
+He even went again to view this area more closely and he went to a specific spot located between two outcroppings with a small island to its north.
+At this moment Helmy decided to use this spot for his summer residence and decided to build a palace and some gardens there.

-On the top of one of these eminences, there were old canons that go back to the reign of Mohamed Ali who put them there to protect the North Coast of Egypt and the city of Alexandria.
-These canons are still at the same spot till today and Helmy built the Salamlek Palace in front of it.
+On the top of one of these outcroppings there were old cannons that go back to the reign of Mohamed Ali who put them there to protect the north coast of Egypt and Alexandria.
+These cannons are still at the same spot today where Helmy built the Salamlek Palace in front of it.

 After the death of Abbas Helmy II, the royal family continued taking care of the Montazah complex until the reign of the last king of Egypt, Farouk I. then, the Egyptian revolution of 1952 took place and the Palace was owned by the government which opened the gardens for public and the Salamlek Palace was transformed into a museum until it was added to the presidential palaces which serve as a hosting place for the president's visitors.